 To establish an airline, whether it is freight or passengers in Mexico, you must necessarily create a company in Mexico.
 This also applies to foreign companies seeking to establish a branch in Mexico, as they will necessarily have to create a company in accordance with Mexican laws.
 According to Article 9 of the Civil Aviation Legislation (Ley de Aviacíon Civil), only a concession granted by the Secretariat is necessary to provide the public service of scheduled national air transport, in order to obtain it you will have to prove that you have:

-4. Have, either by yourself or through associated Mexican commercial companies, the experience that allows them to remain in the sector and maximize the safety of their operations
+- Have, either by yourself or through associated Mexican commercial companies, the experience that allows them to remain in the sector and maximize the safety of their operationszx

-Once this authorization has been given by the Secretariat, you may be insured for scheduled international air transport services provided that you have the authorization of the Secretariat.
+Once this authorization has been given, you may be insured for scheduled international air transport services provided that you have the authorization of the Secretariat.

-To create your company in compliance with Mexican law, you will first have to choose the legal structure adapted to your future air freight activity.
-However, applying the legal reasoning derived from the type and volume of services offered by airlines in Mexico, it would be advisable for an airline seeking to establish itself in Mexico to be incorporated as a “Sociedad Anónima de Capital Variable” (S.A. de C.V.).
-Then the partners and shareholders will have to draft the company’s articles of association, which includes the company’s name, tax address, corporate purpose, share capital, and others.
+When creating your company in Mexico, you will have to choose the legal structure adapted to your future air freight activity.
+It is generally advisable for an airline seeking to establish itself in Mexico to incorporate as a “Sociedad Anónima de Capital Variable” (S.A. de C.V).
+Once incorporated, the partners and shareholders will have to draft the company’s articles of association, which includes the company’s name, tax address, corporate purpose, share capital, and other initial documentation.
 This act of drafting the articles of association must be carried out before a notary in Mexico, who will then register your company in the Mexican Public Trade Register.
 Once the notary public and the Mexican Public Registry have taken the necessary steps, the creation of your company is officialized in Mexico.

 Step 2 – Get the right certification for a cargo airline